eXcal1bur589/eXcal1bur589.github.io/log4j/log4j.md

 ![](images/vulnerable-app.png)

 There are many possibilities for exploiting a vulnerable application.
 Some of the more common exploits being seen are installing cryptominers, dumping environment variable secrets, and more.
 The PoC exploit script is set up to host a malicious Java class which will start a reverse shell on port 9001.
-Once the attack succeeds, we should have a reverse shell on the vulnerable application.
+Once the attack succeeds, we should have a reverse shell on the underlying vulnerable web server.
 I'll start up a netcat listener on port 9001 to catch the shell that the exploit is going to create:

 ![](images/start-nc-9001.png)